What is Atopic Eczema?

 There is no specific known cause of atopic eczema.
 However, certain risk factors for getting the skin condition have been identified, such as:

 Atopic eczema causes the skin to dry up quickly.
 This is because the skin finds it difficult to retain moisture properly.
-The result is skin that’s dry, reddened, sore, and itchy.
+The result is dry, reddened, sore, and itchy skin.
 The affected skin is also more likely to be exposed to irritants, allergens, and other environmental factors.

 Currently, there is no known cure for atopic eczema.
 Treatment options exist for the management of its symptoms.
 Your treatment will depend on the severity of your symptoms and what works best for your condition.